Real Property Act 1858: Credit for the act

 Torrens acknowledged that he had adapted principles from other systems: the system of title registration had been used pre-14th-century Europe, and his research revealed that Bavaria, Austria and Hungary had engaged in this practice for centuries.
 However, he did not copy those ones, but adapted a system developed for registration of merchant ships in Britain.
 The owner of the ship was given a certificate, which was surrendered to the registrar when the ship was sold, and the new owner would receive a new one.

 Torrens was also familiar with a report presented to the British House of Commons on 15 May 1857, supplied by German lawyer Ulrich Hübbe who had detailed knowledge of the real property laws of the Hanseatic League cities and whose doctorate in laws from Hamburg University dealt with this topic.
 His input added to the practical application of the method in law, and Torrens worked on this aspect further.
-With the support of Carl Muecke and the influential German community, he fought it through Parliament despite violent opposition from the legal profession.
+With the support of Carl Muecke and the influential German community, he fought it through Parliament despite virulent opposition from the legal profession.